 Have you ever fallen in love while on holiday?
 Yep, of course you have.
 Everyone has, myself included.
 Whether it’s with a person, a place or an idea, when you’re away from home it’s easy to get caught up in the moment, swept away with the tide into a sea of emotion.

-Colombia has the best beaches I’ve ever been to (so far).
-I mentioned in a previous post about my love of Taganga beach, in the small, sleepy town of Santa Marta.
+Colombia has some of the best beaches I’ve ever been to, with my favourite being Taganga beach, in the small, sleepy town of Santa Marta.
 It was at Taganga that I met another solo traveller, Eddy.
 He became my travel companion, meeting up again when we were both in Cartagena, and then again when we were each back in the UK (we went on quick trip to Istanbul in October, too).

 Having someone to share my experience of Cartagena with definitely made it more enjoyable.
 But with all the fun we were having, it also made the time pass quickly, and it was soon time to leave.
 My six days there flew by in a blur of Mojitos, salsa and ceviche.
 Here are just a few of the things I got up to while exploring this beautiful city…

 Jetskiing around Bocagrande.

 The beach at Bocagrande is massive, and a little touristy.
 But if you walk the entire coastline, until you think you’re at the very end, then climb over a load of rocks, around the corner is a much quieter section of beach.
 There’s no hassle, no massages, no fruit juice and no knock-off sunglasses here.
 It’s bliss.